You will qualify for the rebate if:

 Primary place of residence means a house, owned jointly or otherwise, that is intended to be inhabited by an individual on a permanent basis.

-If the newly constructed home is to be used as the primary residence of a relation, the relation who will be occupying the new home would have to qualify as a first time home buyer if they were purchasing the home.
+If the newly constructed home is to be used as the primary residence of a relation, the relation who will be occupying the new home would have to qualify as a first time home buyer.

 For purposes of the First-Time Home Buyers Rebate, a person who has more than one place of residence should consider some of the following factors as to whether the new residence may qualify as the primary place of residence: